awslabs/kinesis-aggregation/README.md

 ![Processing Model](aggregation.png)

-### Caution - this module is only suitable for low-value messages which are processed in aggregate.
-Do not use Kinesis Aggregation for data which is sensitive or where every message must be delivered, and where the KCL (including with AWS Lambda) is used for processing.
-[DATA LOSS CAN OCCUR.](potential_data_loss.md)
+### Caution - you should only use Kinesis Aggregation outside of the Kinesis Producer Library for low-value messages where loss of a small number of messages is not critical.
+Aggregation results in messages being tagged to Shards, and in cases where the Stream is mutating during Aggregation, this can result in messages being rejected by the `PutRecords` API.
+[DATA LOSS CAN OCCUR.](potential_data_loss.md).
+Kinesis Deaggregation is compatible with all KPL published data and can be used safely.

 ## Deaggregation